AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/asset_editing.md

 ## Step 1.
 Create a type file

 The first step is to create a `.type` file for the data you need to save in your new resource files.
 This file defines the structure of your data, using a set of built-in types and other defined types as building blocks.
-For more information, see ~{ The Stingray Type System }~.
+For more information, see ~{ The {{ProductName}} Type System }~.

 In order to link the type you define to resource files that contain instances of the defined data structure, you must make sure that your type contains the `extension` field.
 For example, here is how the `scatter_brush.type` file links its type to the `.scatter_brush` extension: